• Recipes

 Light and flaky white fish paired with a smokey tomato and pepper sauce that's been thickened with hazelnuts and dry bread.
 The only problem with this dish is it goes way too fast.
 You'll be left wanting more for sure.
 Using any white fish you like works here.
 Halibut, Dover Sole, Sea Bass, Tilapia, etc are all great selections covering expensive fish to less expensive cuts.

-Baked dover sole on white plate with romesco sauce
+baked dover sole on white plate with romesco sauce

 Dover Sole With Romesco Sauce